volitank/nala/tests/deb/README.md

 disposable Debian Sid environment.
 Package fixtures use ordinary `DEBIAN/` directories under `packages/` and are built into temporary `.deb` files.

-- `run` checks that APT and Nala reject the unsatisfiable `broken-or-deps` package.
+- `run` checks that APT and Nala reject unsatisfiable dependency alternatives and select a valid fallback recommendation.
 - `history/run` exercises conversion, package lifecycle, replay, clearing, and failure handling against an offline APT repository and real dpkg state.
 - `term/run` installs the whiptail fixture in tmux, resizes the terminal while